akshatg/BrainStrain/README.md

 3. Each set must have exacly one block with a diggit on it

 ##Download
-You can download the most recen version of the game builded in the bin forlder depending on your platform:
+You can download the most recent version of the game builded [here][]:
 ###[Windows][]
 ###[Android][]

 ##TODO
 [High priority]
-- Make random level generation(basic idea done but not working and not tested at all) [40%] <-
+- Make random level generation [90%]
 - Fix Android bug when loading settings file [0%] <-
 - Add block type to ID [0%]
 - Clen up dirty code mess
   - Clean up Block class hierarchy [90%]